hallysonh/ngx-imageviewer/README.md

-# Angular4 - Canvas Image Viewer
+# Angular 4 - Canvas Image Viewer

 This project generate a image viewer using canvas.